 When it comes to size, medium-sized spaghetti squash are typically the best option as they cook more evenly and are easier to handle.
 However, if you prefer larger or smaller squash, you can still use them, but adjust the cooking time accordingly.

-See also How to cook chorizo links
+See also How long to cook beef brisket in air fryer

 Color and Texture